 MA relied on the results of 2 clinical studies, one of these TANGO II, where the combination has been compared with the “best available treatment”.
 The treatment was associated with increased clinical cure and reduced mortality.
 The increased cure rate was statistically significant also in immunocompromised patients, a group usually excluded from clinical trials.

 Meropenem/Vaborbactam appears to be a potential game changer in the fight against difficult-to-treat Gram negative infections, satisfying an important medical need linked to antibiotic-resistant Enterobacteriaceae.

-Extensive studies are ongoing to assess the possible application of this product to the paediatric population.
+Extensive studies are ongoing to assess the possible application of this product to the pediatric population.

 VISIT OUR CLINICAL TRIALS DATABASE